coatespt/cursor-twitter/SESSION_NOTES.md

 - Meanwhile, the main thread keeps putting values on the InboundTweetQueue and
     the OldTweetQueue.
 There is no conflict as the queues are thread safe, and the FCT will drain those queues when it finishes constructing the current frequency filters.

 - When the filters are complete it makes them available for asynchronous pickup by the main thread.
+This might be made thread safe without a flag by using mutexes around the block of code that accesses the filters?
+Not sure the best way to do it.

-- Then it resumes draining the ITQ and the OTC, one token at a time each.
+- When the global frequency calculations are done, it resumes draining the ITQ and the OTC, one token at a time each.
+This is easily accomplished by putting the entire  process in a function call that is in the loop, but only runs when the flag is set.

-- There is a potential issue here if the frequency computations are consistently slower than the main pipeline is processing tweets.
-If it's temporarily a cycle of two or three off, it's not a big problem, but if the pipline is consistently faster, the size of the unprocessed backlog on the InboundTokenQueue and OldTokenQueue grow without bound and the frequency filters will get more and more out of sync with the tweet stream.
-This will degrade quality, as words that have become more frequent pollute the streams of lower-frequency frequency classes.
+- There is a potential issue here if the frequency computations can't keep up with the pipeline is processing tweets.
+If the global calculations are temporarily off by a cycle of two or three off, it's not a big problem, but if the pipline is consistently faster
+  - The size of the unprocessed backlog on the InboundTokenQueue and OldTokenQueue grow without bound.
+  - The creation of fresh frequencyfilters will get more and more out of sync with the tweet stream.
+  - The former is a memory consumption problem.
+The latter will degrade quality, as words that have recently become more frequent pollute the streams of lower-frequency frequency classes.
 Possible solutions include
-    - Increase the W for fewer global computations.
-The number of distinct tokens rises slowly with the number of tweets but there are fewer computations.
-    -It would be useful to do a
-      performance analysis to find out where the time goes.

--- Main processing pipeline.
+## Main processing pipeline.

+### Using the Frequency Class Filters
--  The F frequency class filters are used to determine what class word is in.
+-  The F frequency class filters described in the previous section are used to determine what class word is in.
-    - The word is fed to each, starting from most frequent to least frequent.
+    -- The word is fed to each, starting from most frequent to least frequent.
-    - If kth filter recognizes the token, the token is passed to pipeline k
-    - If no filter recognizes the token, it is treated as being in the least frequent class
+    -- If kth filter recognizes the token, the token is passed to pipeline k -- If no filter recognizes the token, it is treated as being in the least frequent class
--  It's 3pK is identified from a global lookup table.
+-  It's 3pK's are identified from a global lookup table.
+If a token doesn't have a 3pk registered, it is created and added to the global table.
 -- the 3pk is passed into the appropriate kth frequency class pipeline.

+We had formerly been planning to use Bloom filters for the frequency class registers, but why not just use some kind of hashed set?
+It should be faster and it's not that much space.

+### The Core Token Processing Structures
--- The heart of a processing pipeline is a data structure with three arrays of counters.
-The
+The heart of a processing pipeline are the 3pK stream processors.
+There is one for each freqency class.

+Each 3pk processor is centered around a data structure with three arrays of counters.
+The arrays are all of the same size.

-    size is configurable, but experience suggests about 1000 is a good balance for reasons that will be made clear below.
+The size (3pkCountArraySize) is configurable, but experience suggests about 1000 is a good balance.
+The for reasons why will be made clear below.

+The 3pkProcessor reads 3pk's from a queue.
+(The 3pk's are put on the queue by the main processing thread.)

--- Each element of the 3pk is used to choose the index of a counter to increment.
+Each of the three elements of the 3pk is used to choose the index of a counter to increment, by taking the integer value modulo 3pkCountArraySize.
+That counter in the corresponding array is bumped.

--- After a window of width T, for T a fraction of the size of W, a lot counters will be
-    incremented.
-Approximately the average number of tokens in a tweet multiplied by T.
+After a window of width Batch, (Batch is typically a small fraction of WindowSize, perhaps a few seconds) its counters will be have been incremented in total approximately the average number of tokens in a tweet multiplied by Batch and divided by the number of frequency classes.

--- Ingestion is suspended.
+When Batch number of tweets have been processed by the main thread and their 3pk's sent to the 3pk processors, the main thread sends a special 3pk to all 3pK processors to tell them to stop reading 3pk's and process the batch.
+E.g. a 3pk with all three values equal to -1?

+The reason for this, and not a flag, is to keep them synchonized, as the signal 3pk's would be injected into the queues at the same time.
+Therefore each processor would keep draining its queue until it hits the signal.

-      - The counter arrays are copied and then cleared.
+* The counter arrays are copied and then cleared.
-      - A flag is set to tell the next stage to compute.
-The next stage is the only user of the copied counters
+* The copies are posted to be picked up by computation threads.
+Possibly put on queues to allow for asynchronous processing?
--- Processing is resumed.
+* Processing is resumed.

--- Next Stage
+### Computing the Busy Words
--- While processing continues, the the analysis of the three arrays is as follows.
+While ingestion of Tweets, background frequency processing continues, and populating of the 3pk counter arrays continues, the the analysis of the three arrays from each processing queue proceeds as follows
-    - The assumption is that if all words had approximately the average frequency of their frequency class, the counters would be approximately equal, with a gaussian distribution.
+* The assumption is that if all the words behind the 3pk's in a frequency class had approximately the same average frequency, the counters would have fairly similar values with a Gaussian (i.e. normal) distribution.
-    - Busy words, however, will give high, non-random values to the corresponding counters.
+* Busy words, however, will give higher values to the counters they map to.
-    - A Z score is computed for each counter of each array.
+* A Z score is computed for each counter of each array.
+Z measures how unlikely the deviation of a given counter value is from what would be expected by random.
-    - Only the counters with sufficiently high z are considered.
+* We only care about the counters with sufficiently high z.
+Z is set in configuration, and is much higher than the -4 to 4 range normally encountered in social statistics.

+Given three sets of indices of counters that pass the Z test
-    - The Cartesian product of the indices of the counters is taken.
+* We take the Cartesian product of the three sets
-        - Most of these will not corrrespond to existing 3pk's.
+* Most of these will not corrrespond to existing 3pk's.
-        - If there are K busy words in the interval, there will be about k^3 combinations.
-        - You are discarding about k/k^3 of them.
-        - If there are 25 legit busy words, that's 15,625 combination of which approximately 15,600 are spurious.
+** If you actually had K busy words producing high index values in each array, you'd have k^3 combinations, and all but about k/k^3 of them would be spurious.
+For example if there are 25 legit busy words, that's 15,625 combination of which approximately 15,600 are spurious.
-    - If the size of the counter arrays is 1000, there are a billion possible 3pk's.
+* Note that if the size of the counter arrays is 1000, there are a billion possible 3pk's, but probably only about 20 million distict tokens appear in a day of tweets, which means about 1 in 50 random 3pk's would correspond to a real token.
-    - This means that about 1/6410 of the spurious keys will match something.
-        - So these will result in false positives
-        - However, who cares?
-There aren't that many and they are unlikely to show up in the output.
+* 1 in 50 sounds high, but most of them will never actually appear even once in any of the few thousand Tweets considered in an interval.
+And when one does, so what?
+It's one spurious busy word that is again, unlikely to appear in the same Tweets as other busy words.
+Therefore, very little harm comes from a reasonable spurious busy-word rate.

+### What Happens with the busy words.
+The busy words produced by all the 3pk processing pipelines are grouped together.
+The set of Batch Tweets are examined, and all Tweets that don't contain tokens matching the 3pk's produced by the pipelines are discarded.

+Depending upon configured values, 1, 2 or more busy words might be required.
+The best value will be determined empirically.

+A clustering algorithm is applied to the Tweets, grouping them together based upon the subset of busy words they contain.
+Details TBD.

+## Some Sample Code for PTC's Edification
 sample of how to do mutex to protect the data structures that are modified by other threads.